ChristanV/nix-config/README.md

 See samples folder for configuration files for nix shell for dev environments

+Nerdfonts is installed externally and added to windows terminal

 I have no idea how nix flakes work.

 ### WSL2 DNS fix